2023 MeV Curriculum

 The program includes a team project over the duration of the school, culminating in a presentation from each team and an awards ceremony on the final day.

-Group discussions will occur after each half-day of lectures to encourage additional exchange and sharing of ideas.
+Group discussions will occur each day to encourage additional exchange and sharing of ideas.

-Technical tours will be provided in a virtual format, with experimenters leading the discussions.
+Technical tours will be provided by INL laboratory personnel who will lead the discussions.

-Various networking events will be held in the late afternoon, providing students with more opportunities to interact with lecturers, staff scientists, and other students, and to learn about the rich history of nuclear energy.
-At an informal poster session, students will also have an opportunity to share details of their own research.
+Various networking events will be held, providing students with more opportunities to interact with lecturers, staff scientists, and other students and to learn about the rich history of nuclear energy.

-Participants will each receive a student booklet introducing each student’s research, enabling the students to obtain feedback and input from prominent experts and lecturers, and facilitating further student–student interactions and networking.
+Participants will receive a student book introducing each student’s research, which enables the students to obtain feedback and input from prominent experts and lecturers, and also will facilitate further student–student interactions and networking.